TheIoTLearningInitiative/InternetOfThingsSensors/Libraries.md

     Description: upm built using CMake
     Installed-Time: 1445619290

-from there you can see that we need installed at least the version 0.6.2 of mraa.
+from there you can see that we need to installed at least version 0.6.2 of mraa.
 In the same fashion you can check the version of the installed libmraa0 library (if you want to upgrade the UPM/mraa libraries take a look to this link<--- should put a link to the Edison 101, OPKG section ? )

 mraa documentation can be found here: http://iotdk.intel.com/docs/master/mraa/index.html